-Stimulate and advance the general welfare and safety of off highway (OHV) recreation; to promote the safe and responsible use of OHV’s; to serve the interests of off highway vehicle enthusiasts; to foster a positive public image for OHV recreation; to defend enthusiasts against discriminatory legislation and regulation; to stimulate the development of OHV trail systems on public and private lands; to develop a fraternal spirit among OHV enthusiasts and affiliated clubs of NYTRO; to exchange information among members; and to perform all desirable and lawful functions for the successful operation of the club.
+Stimulate and advance the general welfare and safety of off highway (OHV) recreation; to promote the safe and responsible use of OHV’s; to serve the interests of off highway vehicle enthusiasts; to foster a positive public image for OHV recreation; to defend enthusiasts against discriminatory legislation and regulation; to stimulate the development of OHV trail systems on public and private lands; to develop a fraternal spirit among OHV enthusiasts ; to exchange information among members; and to perform all desirable and lawful functions for the successful operation of the club.

-We provide our members with access to riding areas around the state, the most informative off road newsletter in the state, and discounts at many businesses.
+We provide our members with a legal riding area with maintained trails and discounts at many businesses.

-The North Country ATV Association NYTRO of Eastern NY philosophy is now, and always will be, trail access through safety, education, conservation, and legislation.
+The North Country ATV Association Inc. philosophy is now, and always will be, trail access through safety, education, conservation, and legislation.
 We will continue to lobby for the reinstatement of our trail construction and maintenance fund.
 This fund, created in 1985 through the registration process, was abolished in the early 90?s by former Governor Mario Cuomo, and to this date, it is estimated that millions of dollars have been diverted to the general fund.
 We need dedicated members and enthusiasts to help us overturn this prejudicial decision.
-Join NYTRO and offer a helping hand, we both will be glad that you did.
-Access all our club information at www.nytroatv.org.
+Join a ATV club.

 Our Code of Ethics

 1; Always wear protective gear while riding.
 This seems to make sense, and is a good practice to help keep you from being hurt.
 The questions that are asked are what is the proper protective gear?
 Over the ankle boots, Jeans, Long Sleeve shirts or Jacket, gloves, goggles and helmet.